-The authors of the mid-twentieth century program in General Education at Harvard
+The authors of the mid-twentieth century program in General Education at Harvard College felt strongly that the supreme goal of American education was to offer to its students a unifying sense of purpose and ideal.
+They lamented

-13 See, for example, the 2008 Report of the Task Force on the Arts, whose findings are summarized in President Drew Faust's Statement on the report.
+11 See, for example, the 2008 Report of the Task Force on the Arts, whose findings are summarized in President Faust's Statement on the report.